 Following are some of the highlights of New Haven’s dynamic dining, arts, and shopping opportunities.
-For a complete list of events, shops, and restaurants, visit Info New Haven.
+Visit the Info New Haven website for a complete list of events, shops, and restaurants.

 With world-class theaters, museums, galleries, and music venues, New Haven offers a seemingly endless “things to do” list.